Newsflash! Menopause, Hormone Drugs, and Chronic Conditions

 They found that there were some possible benefits of hormonal therapy:

-However, they also found there were also substantially increased side effects:
+However, they also found there were side effects:

 The task force concluded that "hormone therapy has no net benefit for prevention of chronic medical conditions in most postmenopausal women."
 Instead, they recommend a healthy diet and physical activity to prevent heart disease, low-dose aspirin to decrease the risk of colon cancer and cardiovascular disease, and medications such as tamoxifen and raloxifene to decrease the risk of breast cancer in those with certain high-risk factors.